 Alright now that we have the nutrition stuff out of the way let’s talk about how you should be going about your actual workouts.
 If you’re a beginner, there are a handful of things that you should swear by if you want to see consistent results and avoid nagging injuries.

 If you’re getting into lifting weights for strength, your body is going to need some time to calibrate itself to pumping gravity regularly.
 When you lift weights, you must understand that it isn’t just your muscles that are doing work, but your joints as well.
 Your bones and muscles are tandem partners in getting things done in the weight room.
 Those joints that you are going to be putting a new form of stress on need good practice for them to do the job safely.

 So, what I’m saying is you need to take things one step at a time.
 Don’t try to swing around heavyweights in the first few weeks to pump up your ego.
 Each exercise you are doing you should be trying to execute with perfect form.

 I recommend that your first six workouts for each body part you should focusing primarily on form and not maximum weight.
 Once you’ve done that start to increase the weight and intensity level as you get more confident in the exercise movements.

 A Note on Stretching

 Never start working a cold muscle.
-Before you start any strength training session, you should always warm up the muscle groups that you are going to work that day by giving them a good stretch.
+Before you start any session, you should always warm up the muscle groups that you are going to work that day by giving them a good stretch.
 Doing so prepares your muscles for the exercise stress you are going to put them through and prevents them from getting strained or cramping up.

 Stretching after your workout is just as important.
 It also helps keep the muscles from cramping up and gives them a good dose of blood flow which aids in recovery.